neondatabase/reusable-workflows/README.md

       # if not specified, primary branch will be used
       parent_branch: main
       # a Neon database name, to a construct DB connection URL after a branch creation
+      # if not specified, the first possible database will be used.
       db: neondb
       # a Neon database role, to a construct DB connection URL after a branch creation
+      # if not specified, the first possible role will be used.
       role: neondb_owner
     secrets:
       NEON_API_KEY: ${{ secrets.NEON_API_KEY }}